 Traeger Pellet Grills Review: Traeger Pellet grills BBQ 155.01 19.5 BTU

-Nothing brings the family together, closer, than a small get-together over some great barbecue of roasted chuck and baked potatoes.
+Nothing brings the family together, closer than a small get-together over some great barbecue of roasted chuck and baked potatoes.
 You are bound to become the center of attention with the special lamb rack with Greek rub recipe you have wanted to make for them.
 It is true: nothing takes to back to the old day, and invites the better days, like some good food.
 And no food is more welcoming and warm than some great grill and BBQ.

-But, being around the grill the right way is easier said than done, all grill masters know, how difficult it to master grill-cooking perfectly is.
+But, being around the grill the right way is easier said than done, all grill masters know, how difficult is to master grill-cooking perfectly is.
 Getting juicy, succulent meat while being cooked to perfect doneness and texture requires some serious trial and error, and years of practice on the grill.
-However, thanks to pellet grills and its wonders, can cook just as well as the experienced pit masters without having to burn down the house.
+However, thanks to pellet grills and its wonders, it can cook just as well as the experienced pit masters without having to burn down the house.

-A pellet grill is an outdoor cooking appliance that is a combination of several other cooking devices: the oven, stove, grill etc. A pellet can be used to cover a huge range of cooking styles including baking, searing, grilling of course, and smoking too!
-It uses electricity to run the auger which feed the machine its fuel, the pellets.
-Pellets of numerous flavorings are available on the market; hickory, oak and olive are just to name a few.
+A pellet grill is an outdoor cooking appliance that is a combination of several other cooking devices: the oven, stove, grill, etc. A pellet can be used to cover a huge range of cooking styles including baking, searing, grilling of course, and smoking too!
+It uses electricity to run the auger which feeds the machine its fuel, the pellets.
+Pellets of numerous flavorings are available on the market; hickory, oak, and olive are just to name a few.
 These flavored pellets are what smokes the food on the grill.
 To give you a better understanding of a pellet grill, I will review to you the Traeger Pellet grills, and who knows, maybe this will become the excuse for your next grill party!

 Features of the Traeger Pellet grills BBQ 155.01 19.5 BTU

 The Traeger Pellet grills can accommodate temperatures from 180 degrees to 375 degrees, and high.
-It has a state of the art digital temperature control system that not only monitors the temperature to keep it consistent and even, but also regulates the pellets the auger feeds to the fire according to that temperature.
+It has a state of the art digital temperature control system that not only monitors the temperature to keep it consistent and even but also regulates the pellets the auger feeds to the fire according to that temperature.
 This means you do not have to keep guessing, and adjusting the temperature in the dark anymore!

 Also, one great thing about this pellet grills is its efficiency.
-It requires 300 watts of energy to power it for the first 4 to 5 minutes; however after that it efficiency runs on 50 watts of energy.
+It requires 300 watts of energy to power it for the first 4 to 5 minutes; however, after that, it efficiency runs on 50 watts of energy.
 That is less energy consumption than a light bulb!

 The Traeger Pellet grills require minimum maintenance and cleaning.
 It has a convenient drip bucket that holds up the grease and liquid without making a mess.
-They recommend cleaning it after every use cycle, and you can easily get away with cleaning it only 2 to 3 time a year.
+They recommend cleaning it after every use cycle, and you can easily get away with cleaning it only 2 to 3 times a year.
 People who have to clean grills before, know what a huge relief this is!

 Convenience and User Comfort